denson/superset/README.md

 - Setup rsa on system [SSH Key Setup](https://help.github.com/enterprise/2.10/user/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/ )
 - On the google cloud compute system, add the public ssh key that you obtained to the system.
 You can do this by clicking on edit for the instance
 - Login for the first time from the browser window
-- The following assumes you are logged in as a superuser with the username "Admin", if not change "Admin" to your username
+- We are assuming you are using a [google cloud organization](https://cloud.google.com/resource-manager/docs/creating-managing-organization) for managing permissions to access the server
-- We are assuming you are using a [google cloud organization](https://cloud.google.com/resource-manager/docs/creating-managing-organization) for managing permissions
+- Alternatively, you can manage instance access with [OS login](https://cloud.google.com/compute/docs/instances/managing-instance-access)